burwenaudio.com

 speaker terminals at these frequencies.
 With some amplifier-speaker combinations the effect on frequency response is very pleasing.

-by Michael Fremer with measurements by John Atkinson, page 73.
-The curves clearly show up to 2 to10 dB of bass boost at 80 Hz depending upon the
+SH-833, by Michael Fremer with measurements by John Atkinson, page 73.
+The curves clearly show up to 2 to10 dB of bass boost at 80 Hz depending

-load impedance.
+upon the load impedance.
 The measured distortion is shameful for even the cheapest amplifier.
-A vacuum tube amplifier should really be regarded as a nice piece
+A vacuum tube amplifier should really be regarded as a

 Equalizing your speakers is not enough.
 Any fixed frequency response system may optimally balance the tone on about 1 in 500 pieces of available